Certification of Eligibility

 What to send to SUNY Maritime's Financial Aid Office

-- Copy of member DD214 (Certificate of Release or Discharge from Active Duty).
-This only applies to veterans.
+- Copy of member DD214 (certificate of release or discharge from active duty)

-- Certificate of Eligibility for chapter 30, 31, 33 and 35 (you will receive this form from the one of the regional VA office once a determination on your eligibility is made).
+- Certificate of eligibility for chapter 30, 31, 33 and 35.
+You will receive this form from a regional VA office once your eligibility is determined.

 - Notice of basic eligibility (NOBE) if you are using chapter 1606 or 1607 benefits.

 - Maritime's VA 1999 Enrollment form.
-This must be completed, signed with a copy of your semester's registration attached.
+This must be completed and signed with a copy of your semester's registration attached.

-**The Financial Aid Office cannot certify your enrollment with the VA until you register for classes and receive a bill for the semester.
-Add/dropping classes may result in adjustment to your benefits.
-After certification of chapter 31, 33 and 35 benefits, the Financial Aid Office will post an estimated award on your account.
-The actual award may differ once the VA sends payment to the school**
+Financial Aid cannot certify your enrollment with the VA until you register for classes and receive a bill for the semester.
+After your benefits are certified, we will will post an estimated award to your student account.

 The first check should arrive six to eight weeks after the first day of classes or later if the veteran should apply for certification after classes begin.
 Make sure that you register for your courses on time to ensure prompt certification of your enrollment.